 - Government Spending

 - Using Fiscal Policy to Fight Recessions, Unemployment, and Inflation

 - The Question of a Balanced Budget

-In this chapter, we revisit fiscal policy, which was first covered in Welcome to Economics!
+In this chapter, we revisit fiscal policy, which we first covered in Welcome to Economics!
 Fiscal policy is one of two policy tools for fine tuning the economy (the other is monetary policy).
-While monetary policy is made by policymakers at the Federal Reserve, fiscal policy is made by Congress and the President.
+While policymakers at the Federal Reserve make monetary policy, Congress and the President make fiscal policy.

 The discussion of fiscal policy focuses on how federal government taxing and spending affects aggregate demand.
-All government spending and taxes affect the economy, but fiscal policy focuses strictly on the policies of the federal government.
+All government spending and taxes affect the economy, but fiscal policy focuses strictly on federal government policies.
 We begin with an overview of U.S. government spending and taxes.
 We then discuss fiscal policy from a short-run perspective; that is, how government uses tax and spending policies to address recession, unemployment, and inflation; how periods of recession and growth affect government budgets; and the merits of balanced budget proposals.